Skip to Main Content

 Paragraphs

 A paragraph represents one point or idea in an essay, and so it is an important building block.
-If you struggled with writing well-composed paragraphs in Graduate Writing I, we recommend the resources below: an interactive webinar, an audio podcast, and a writing exercise.
+If you struggled with writing well-composed paragraphs in Graduate Writing I, we recommend the writing exercise below.

 MEAL Plan Exercise